n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookgraph.md

 ## Using app access token

-o configure this credential, you'll need a [Meta for Developers](https://developers.facebook.com/){:target=_blank .external-link} account and:
+To configure this credential, you'll need a [Meta for Developers](https://developers.facebook.com/){:target=_blank .external-link} account and:

 - An app **Access Token**